adolfojmnz/chat-room-API/README.md

 <br>

 ### Tests in the accounts app
-The test in the account app permom CRUD operations in the model CustomUser.
+The test in the account app performs CRUD operations in the model CustomUser.
 <br> <br>
 # API Endpoints

 The project consists of a total of eleven (11) endpoints, such endpoints provide functionalities for users, chatrooms, messages and more.